-When selecting a penetration testing provider, CREST accreditation is the most important credential to look for.
-Here's why CREST matters and why Bank Negara Malaysia requires CREST-certified providers for financial institution assessments.
+When selecting a penetration testing provider, CREST accreditation is the most important credential to evaluate.
+Here's why CREST matters and how Malaysian financial-sector buyers can verify provider capability before signing an assessment.

 What is CREST?